 The author suggests that customers review training programs that carriers often share during the sales process and ensure that these programs are an integral part of their business.
 One method to determine if training occurs is to ask an employee questions about their training program.

 ABOUT THE AUTHOR:

 Jim McGuffey, M.A., CPP, PSP, PCI has 35 years of security management experience.
 Prior to becoming a security consultant Jim served 3 years in the military, 8 years in law enforcement and 26 years in the armored car industry where he held senior positions of Area General Manager, District Manager and Regional Vice President.
 During his career Jim had responsibility for 70 high risk facilities, a large fleet of trucks and several thousand employees.
-Jim was awarded numerous national awards for producing leading results in safety, security, customer service, increasing sales and profit which are attested to by references from peers, supervisors and his management team on his Linkedin Profile.
+Jim was awarded numerous national awards for producing leading results in safety, security, customer service, increasing sales and profit which are attested to by references from peers and supervisors.

-Please contact Jim at firstname.lastname@example.org or 215-460-7370 to learn how you can improve safety and security at your business with a security risk analysis.
+Please contact Jim at firstname.lastname@example.org to learn how you can improve safety and security at your business with a security risk analysis.